pingcap/blog/how_to_spin_up_an_htap_database_in_5_minutes_with_tidb_tispark.md

 ## Test TiDB compatibility with MySQL

 As we mentioned, TiDB is MySQL compatible.
 You can use TiDB as MySQL slaves with instant horizontal scalability.
-That’s how many innovative tech companies, like [Mobike](https://pingcap.com/blog/Use-Case-TiDB-in-Mobike/), use TiDB.
+That's how many innovative tech companies, like [Mobike](https://pingcap.com/blog/Use-Case-TiDB-in-Mobike/), use TiDB.

 To test out this MySQL compatibility:

 1. Keep the `tidb-docker-compose` running, and launch a new Terminal tab or window.

-2. Add MySQL to the path (if you haven’t already):
+2. Add MySQL to the path (if you haven't already):

     ```bash
     export PATH=${PATH}:/usr/local/mysql/bin